ismop/dap/doc/api/results.md

 ## List results

 Get a list of all results present in the registry.
 You need to authorize yourself with an administrator account (a token).
-Each result belongs to a section, a scenario and an threat_assessment.
+Each result belongs to a profile, a scenario and an threat_assessment.

 ```
 GET /results